19 Things You Might Not Know Were Invented by Women

 18. INVISIBLE GLASS

 Katharine Blodgett, General Electric's first female scientist, discovered a way to transfer thin monomolecular coatings to glass and metals in 1935.
-The result: glass that eliminated glare and distortion.
-It clearly revolutionized cameras, microscopes, eyeglasses, and more.
+The result: glass that eliminated glare and distortion, which revolutionized cameras, microscopes, eyeglasses, and more.

 Women in computer science have a role model in Grace Hopper.
 She and Howard Aiken designed Harvard's Mark I computer, a five-ton, room-sized machine in 1944.
 Hopper invented the compiler that translated written language into computer code and coined the terms "bug" and "debugging" when she had to remove moths from the device.
 In 1959, Hopper was part of the team that developed COBOL, one of the first modern programming languages.